-Tadeusz and his older sister, Barbara, were given the task of getting rid of all traces left by the Jews in hiding, as well as to protect food transport, and ensure that no one followed the messengers sent from the forest hideouts.
-Still, the hideouts were denounced and the people hiding in them were murdered.
+Tadeusz and his older sister, Barbara, were given the task of removing all traces left by the Jews in hiding, as well as to protect food transports.
+They also ensured that no one followed the messengers, who were sent from the forest hideouts.
+Still, the hideouts were denounced and the people, hiding in them, were murdered.

-After the war Tadeusz’s father was put in jail for his involvement with the Home Army.
+After the War, Tadeusz’s father was jailed for his involvement with the Home Army [AK].
 Transported to Warsaw and brutally interrogated, he died after being pushed out of a prison window.
-The Security Office claimed his death was suicide.
-The family were not allowed a proper burial.
+The Security Authority [UB] claimed that his death was suicide.
+The family were not permitted to perform a proper burial.

 - Maślak Magdalena, Interview with Tadeusz Stankiewicz, 7.03.2009

-- Berenstein Tatiana, Shmuel Krakowski red., Israel Gutman red. serii, The Encyclopedia of the Righteous Among the Nations.
-Rescuers of Jews during the Holocaust, Poland, Jerusalem 2004
+Berenstein Tatiana, Shmuel Krakowski red., Israel Gutman red. serii, The Encyclopedia of the Righteous Among the Nations.
+Rescuers of Jews during the Holocaust, Poland

 The two-volume publication contains short biographies of Poles awarded the Righteous among the Nations medals.